 21. Virtual Banking: Internet banking is also known as virtual banking.

-22. Wholesale Banking: Type of banking which mainly focuses on the financial needs of the institutional clients as well as the industry.
+22. Wholesale Banking: Type of banking that mainly focuses on the financial needs of the institutional clients as well as the industry.

 I hope that next time you see the monetary policy, you are in a better position to understand the above banking terms.